snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 		ip_lookups.json
 		referer_parser.json

-The JSON files in config/enrichments will then be passed to Snowplow Common Enrich.
-(Note that only files with the .json file extension will be counted.)
+The JSON files in config/enrichments will then be packaged up by EmrEtlRunner and sent to the Hadoop job.
+Some notes on this:

+* Only files with the `.json` file extension will be packaged up and sent to Hadoop
+* Any enrichment for which no JSON can be found will be disabled in Hadoop
+* Related, the `ip_lookups` and `referer_parser` enrichments no longer automatically happen - you need to provide configuration JSONs with the "enabled" field set to `true` if you want them.
+Sensible default configuration JSONs are available on Github [here][emretlrunner-config-jsons].

 In previous versions of Snowplow, it was possible to configure the IP anonymization enrichment in the configuration YAML file.
 Note that this is no longer possible.
 See an example of a config.yml with this field removed on Github [here][emretlrunner-config-yml].

-Also note that the ip_lookups and referer_parser enrichments no longer automatically happen - you need to provide configuration JSONs with the "enabled" field set to `true` if you want them.
-Sensible default configuration JSONs are available on Github [here][emretlrunner-config-jsons].

 <h2><a name="anon-ip">2.
 An example: configuring the anon_ip enrichment</a></h2>